 like a polaroid picture inside of a sealed ziploc bag.

 Use a slotted spoon or your hands to remove the okra from the excess breading.
 Place on a large baking sheet in a single layer & pop in the the freezer.
 You’ll want to freeze it for a couple hours, until the okra is all frozen.

 Fill freezer containers or bags with the okra.

-When you’re ready to use, fry while still frozen in hot oil until crispy.
+When you’re ready to use the okra, fry it in hot oil (like canola or vegetable) while still frozen in hot oil until crispy.

 Can I make this fried okra in the air fryer?